Daniel-KM/Omeka-S-module-Next/README.md

 /bin/su - www-data -C "php /var/www/omeka/modules/Next/data/scripts/task.php --task MyTask --user-id 1
 ```

+Note: since there is no job id, the job should not require it (for example,
+method `shouldStop()` should not be called.
+The use the abstract class `AbstractTask`,
+that extends `AbstractJob`, is recommended, as it takes care of this point.

 #### Loop items task

 A task (job) allows to update all items, so all the modules that uses api events